E-cigarette giant Juul's campaign donations favor Democrats

 The donations from Juul's political action committee represent a sharp increase over last year's total, according to a Federal Election Commission report released Thursday that shows most of the money went to Democrats.

 The boost in contributions is the latest sign of the company's expanding influence operation in Washington and around the country.
-An explosion of underage vaping has put Juul in the crosshairs of a number of Democrats, who have charged the company's early advertising and marketing led to the current wave of vaping by American teens.
+An explosion of underage vaping has put Juul in the crosshairs of a number of Democrats, who have accused the company's early advertising and marketing of leading to the current wave of vaping by American teens.

 Juul is ramping up its political giving as Congress considers legislation to raise the minimum age to purchase all tobacco and vaping products from 18 to 21.

-Juul and cigarette maker Altria — which controls 35 percent of the vaping company — have backed a Senate bill that raises the age nationally.
-The bill does not include additional measures that anti-tobacco groups say are needed to curb underage use, such as banning flavored products and online sales.
+Juul and cigarette maker Altria — which controls 35% of the vaping company — have backed a Senate bill that raises the age nationally.
+The bill does not include additional measures that anti-tobacco groups say are needed to curb youth use, such as banning flavored products and online sales.

+Ted Kwong, a spokesman for Juul, said in a statement the company strongly prefers to support bills to raise the purchase age that are free of additional provisions, "as we believe it is one of the most effective ways to prevent underage use."

-Juul gave $5,000 to New Hampshire Democrat Jeanne Shaheen, who has called e-cigarette companies the "culprits of this epidemic" of underage vaping.
+Juul donated $5,000 each to Sens.
+Kyrsten Sinema, D-Ariz., and Jeanne Shaheen, D-N.H.
+Shaheen has called e-cigarette companies the "culprits of this epidemic" of underage vaping.
 Legislation introduced by Shaheen would force manufacturers to fund anti-vaping education and prevention efforts for teenagers through federal user fees.

-Sens.
-Kyrsten Sinema of Arizona and Catherine Cortez Masto of Nevada, both Democrats, each received $5,000 from Juul.
+The company reported giving $2,500 to a left-leaning group called VoteVets.
+But Jon Soltz, chair of VoteVets, said the organization didn't accept the money.
+Sen. Catherine Cortez Masto, D-Nev., also didn't want Juul's donation.
+Ryan King, the senator's spokesman, said Friday her campaign did not accept the $5,000 contribution "and has promptly returned the check."

 Juul executives have said the company never intended its e-cigarettes to be adopted by underage teenagers.
 During a congressional hearing last week, Juul co-founder James Monsees testified that Juul developed its blockbuster vaping device and flavor pods for adult smokers who want to stop.
 "Combating underage use" is the company's highest priority, Monsees added.

-Most health experts say that e-cigarettes are probably less harmful than traditional paper-and-tobacco cigarettes, which cause cancer, lung disease and stroke.
+Most health experts say that e-cigarettes are probably less harmful than traditional paper-and-tobacco cigarettes, which can cause cancer, lung disease and strokes.
 But neither Juul nor any other e-cigarette has yet been approved by the FDA to help smokers quit.

 Juul has assembled an extensive network of lobbyists amid mounting concern over e-cigarettes and warnings from the FDA that regulatory steps may be inevitable to combat what public health officials and anti-smoking groups have described as an epidemic of youth vaping.

-The company also has become a generous political donor, giving tens of thousands of dollars over the last 18 months to candidates for state and national offices as well as political organizations, according to the Federal Election Commission data and state campaign finance records.
+The company also has become a generous political donor, giving tens of thousands of dollars over the last 18 months to candidates for state and national offices as well as political organizations, according to the FEC data and state campaign finance records.

 Among those lobbying on Juul's behalf are Jim Esquea, who worked during the Obama administration as an assistant secretary at the Department of Health and Human Services, and Ted McCann, who was a top policy aide to former House Speaker Paul Ryan.
 Juul hired Fulcrum Public Affairs in January, adding to its lobbying ranks former aides to Obama-era Labor Secretary Hilda Solis and Rep. Maxine Waters, the California Democrat who chairs the House Financial Services Committee.